-Brain injury medical negligence refers to brain injuries suffered as a result of missed diagnosis or delayed diagnosis, or errors done while treating a medical condition due to the negligence of the doctor or medical practitioner.
-The injuries here wouldn’t have occurred neither would the medical condition become worse had the situation been handled professionally according to medical standards.
+Brain injury medical negligence refers to brain injuries suffered as a result of missed diagnosis or delayed diagnosis or errors done while treating a medical condition due to the negligence of the doctor or medical practitioner.
+The injuries here wouldn’t have occurred neither would the medical condition have become worse if the situation had been handled professionally according to medical standards.

-Brain injuries can be mild, minor, moderate, less severe, moderately severe or very Severe and can cause lifelong debilitating physical disabilities (like in case of stroke, cerebral palsy, meningitis or brain aneurysm), coma or death.
+Brain injuries can be mild, minor, moderate, less severe, moderately severe or very severe and can cause lifelong debilitating physical disabilities (such as strokes, cerebral palsy, meningitis or brain aneurysms), coma's or death.

 - Medical negligence leading to delayed diagnosis of brain injury for which you can make a medical claim include: